 Tummy time is important for infant growth and development.
 It builds muscle strength and coordination in the head, neck, shoulders, abdomen, and back that are needed to reach important developmental milestones (such as how to push up, roll over, sit up, crawl, and pull to a stand).
 Infants must be awake and supervised for Tummy Time.
-See the CCHP Health & Safety Note, Tummy Time for Infants on the resource list.
+See the CCHP Health & Safety Note, Tummy Time for Infants.